-This New Mexico Posole recipe is a hearty, flavorful pork soup or stew that is made with New Mexico red chiles, garlic, pork, and hominy.
+This New Mexico Posole Recipe is a hearty, flavorful pork soup or stew made with New Mexico red chiles, garlic, pork, and hominy.
 This soup is full of rich and spicy flavor, perfect on those cold nights when you need a warm, comforting meal.

 New Mexico Posole

 For me, there are a few places at Christmas-time that I crave being at because they scream Christmas to me.
 These places include Connecticut, where I grew up, any Christmas Market in Europe, and Santa Fe.

 Each place is unique and dear to my heart, and each place has its own Christmas flair that is uniquely its own.